knmueller/QueraRoadService/README.md

 - `Koin` for dependency injection
 - R2dbc backed by an H2 in-memory database for reactive relational database access
 - Komapper as a ORM
-- Ktor `Resources` to describe routes
+- Ktor (3.0.0) and Ktor's `Resources` to describe routes
-- a thirdparty library `name.nkonev.r2dbc-migrate:r2dbc-migrate-core` for auto setup/run of db migrations.
+- a third-party library `name.nkonev.r2dbc-migrate:r2dbc-migrate-core` for auto setup/run of db migrations.

 ##### top level
 RoadApplication - Set up the ktor app